felixggj/chat-pdf/README.md

 - User-friendly interface ensuring smooth interactions.
 - Deployed in Heroku for easy access.

+## Important Note

+Only documents with not many pages are supported, as the free Heroku plan has a very limited memory.
+On the other hand, in my own machine (Macbook Pro M1 Pro 16GB RAM), I was able to run the application with multiple PDFs with about 100 pages each.
+It just took a while to load.

 ## Usage Requirements

 - An OpenAI API key.